Bakoroba/interactive_crypto_portfolio_analyzer/README.md

 		dash
 		plotly
 		pandas
+		dash_bootstrap_components
 		plotly.express
 		numpy
 		python3
+		pathlib
 	To install clone the repo and install the required packages
-	- To run type the following formt eh comand line: 'python app.py'
+	- To run type the following  comand line: 'python app.py'

 # Usage
 ---
-	To run the app:
+ ## To run the app:
 	- Open a command line and type: python app.py
 	- The result on the command line:
 		$ python app.py